GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

 ### Types of conflicts and compatibility

-- **Linkage error**: an error when a Java class in a classpath references another class (for the class itself, its field, or its method), and the reference cannot be satisfied with the available classes in the classpath.
+- **Linkage error**: an error when a Java class in a classpath references another class (as a class literal, a field access, or a method invocation), and the reference cannot be satisfied with the available classes in the classpath.
-  A linkage error is caused by a reference to missing classes or a linkage conflict.
   Linkage errors detected at runtime manifest as `ReflectiveOperationException`, `NoClassDefFoundError`, `NoSuchFieldException`, `MethodNotFoundException`, `LinkageError`, or other related exceptions.
   - Sub-type: **Linkage conflict**
   - Sub-type: **Missing class error**

-  - **Linkage conflict**: The signature, return type, modifiers, or throws declaration of a non-private method or class in a dependency has changed in an incompatible way between the version supplied at compile time and the version invoked at runtime.
+  - **Linkage conflict**: an linkage error when the signature, return type, modifiers, or throws declaration of a non-private method, field, or class in a dependency has changed (or removed) in an incompatible way between the version supplied at compile time and the version invoked at runtime.
     For example, a public method may be removed from a class or a class may be made final.
     - Or, another perspective: In cases where binary compatibility and source compatibility are the same, a linkage conflict is when compilation would fail if the libraries in the classpath were all built together from their